 Most people enter a room and flick the light switch without think much of it.
 But behind that simple action stands a mountain range of workers, infrastructure, laws, and public opinion.
 To add to it, all of those things are shifting and changing at an unprecedented rate.
 Climate change.
 Social justice.
 Renewable subsidization.
 Public health questions.
 Land policy.
 Taxation issues.

 It’s a lot to keep straight.
 But it’s also important to grapple with these questions.
 Our future will look very different than it does now.
 I’m working to ensure that difference is a positive one.

-Through the ShorePower Project at the Center for Environment & Society at Washington College, I strive to understand how energy generation, energy efficiency, and the effects of climate change are affecting people in Maryland.
-I lead a team that helps cities and towns understand how much energy they are using, how much it is costing them, and assists them in projects to lower financial costs and environmental impact.
-We are particularly interested in working with smaller towns that are often overlooked, but have a strong desire to lead on climate action.
+Through the ShorePower Project at the Center for Environment & Society at Washington College, I strive to understand how energy generation, energy efficiency, and the effects of climate change are affecting people in rural Maryland.
+I lead a team that helps cities and towns understand how much energy they are using, how much it’s costing them, and assists in projects to lower financial costs and environmental impact.
+We are particularly interested in working with towns in rural areas that are often overlooked in climate and energy issues, but have a strong desire for climate action.